surma/surma.dev/content/things/rust-to-webassembly.md

   }
 |||

-Sadly — and this was foreshadowed by the paragraph from the Embedonomicon — as we haven't provided some of the basics that `core` relies on.
+Sadly — and this was foreshadowed by the paragraph from the Embedonomicon — as we haven’t provided some of the basics that `core` relies on.
 At the very top of the list, we need to define what should happen when a panic occurs in this environment.
 This is done by the aptly named panic handler, and the Embedonomicon gives this as an example:

 ```rust
 #[panic_handler]